So you’ve discovered to your absolute horror that the WordPress site your company has inherited is running on Windows… on IIS?

 If you wish to increase the maximum execution time, please note that both PHP and IIS track timeouts differently.
 As well as increasing this via either PHP Manager or php.ini, you will need to tell IIS too.

 Pop over to the root (underneath Start Page on the left panel in IIS).
 Open FastCGI Settings, and find the CGI you wish to modify.
 Click edit, and you should see two settings called Activity Timeout and Request Timeout.
 Set these both to whatever limit you want, and make sure all three (inc. PHP’s max_execution_time) match.
 Your timeout should now be sufficiently increased!

 Should I choose Windows over Linux for WordPress?

 Can I hook WordPress into Microsoft SQL Server?

 Project Nami is a fork of WordPress that is designed to work with Microsoft SQL Server in place of MySQL.
 This team has replaced all MySQL functionality and added some beneficial functionality from SQL Server.
 This is well worth checking out!

 Yes!
 Arguably this is one of the only benefits of running PHP on IIS, you can run multiple PHP versions.

 When you are looking at the Module Mappings segment (either site or server-wide), there should be an option on the right-hand side column that says View Ordered List….
 The topmost version of PHP will be the chosen version, so use this to your advantage to change which version your site operates with.

-Article was updated on the 11th October 2020 to fix a typo.
+Article was updated on the 15th January 2021 to fix emojis after a system upgrade.